cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 authors.txt ......
 Information about the authors of CrypTool-1.

 CrypTool.exe .....
 The executable e-learning program.
 aestool.exe ......
-A program which encrypts files into self-extracting
+The program AES-Tool which encrypts files into
-                   programs.
+                   self-extracting programs.
 To decrypt the files, the correct password must be entered.

 CrypTool-en.chm ..
 HTML help archive containing the CrypTool online help
                    system (in English).
 rijndael-poster-a4.pdf ...
 Procedures of the AES algorithm (German)

 msvcr71.dll ......
-Necessary for CrypTool.exe.
+Necessary for CrypTool.exe.xxxxxxxxxxxx
 EC-Param.ini .....
 Initialization file for public-key procedures
                    based on elliptic curves.
 TEST-Param.ini ...
 Initialization file for random number tests.